mcoakley92/matching-rick-and-morty/README.md

 * This was difficult to access and render
     - The Bootstrap modal with button provided and easier way to overcome this

+### Known bugs

+1. The count down timer position changes on figures with 1, for example, 31, 18 or single numbers.

+* This may be fixed in the future, as it was outside the project deadline to rectify the problem.

 ## Deployment